Supermagnum/Flashlight/README.md

 You will need to export the iges files and the blueprints afterwards if that is done,as they will be out of date.
 This also includes the fancy tube with engraving.

-It should shine around 100 meters for two hours on full capacity and two 6000maH batteries..
+It should shine around 100 meters for two hours on full capacity and two 6000maH batteries.

 If you are lazy, the IGES files and stl files for the fancy engraved version with two 32650 batteries is here: https://www.dropbox.com/sh/6wbks64cn8wbjib/AAAcXH6BOxM2oGFneiy30rj1a?dl=0